brendellya/clear_utils/README.md

 of writing javascript applications.
 It's a project I hope to be helpful to me and if it helps others...great.
 This repo is a work in progress, and hopefully I can add more modules at a reasonable rate.

+## Browser Support
+All modern browsers that support ECMAScript 5+.
+Polyfills can be used for older browsers.

 ### Modules
 - [Dates] (docs/date.md)
 - [Cookies] (docs/cookie.md)